Shrewsbury cake: History

 The earliest known written reference for Shrewsbury cakes dates to 1602.
 The original cakes, delicate and fragile in texture, are no longer made commercially.
 These cakes were very different from the modern Shrewsbury biscuits which are still handcrafted in Shrewsbury.

-The playwright William Congreve mentioned Shrewsbury cakes in his play The Way of the World in 1700 as a simile (Witwoud - "Why, brother Wilfull of Salop, you may be as short as a Shrewsbury cake, if you please.
-But I tell you 'tis not modish to know relations in town").
+The playwright William Congreve mentioned Shrewsbury cakes in his play The Way of the World in 1700 as a simile: "Why, brother Wilfull of Salop, you may be as short as a Shrewsbury cake, if you please.
+But I tell you 'tis not modish to know relations in town".

 The recipe is also included in several early cookbooks including The Compleat Cook of 1658, which gives the following instructions:

 Although there are earlier references, Shrewsbury baker Thomas Plimmer claimed that he had acquired the original recipe from James Palin, who sold the cakes out of a bakeshop on Castle Street in Shrewsbury.

+Bridget Atkinson (1732–1814) left two recipes for Shrewsbury cakes, as part of her large collection of recipes that were used at her home in Temple Sowerby, Cumbria.
+A third recipe for Shrewsbury cakes, given by Lady Darcy, was added to the recipe book by her brother-in-law, Matthew Atkinson.

 The recipe also appears in early American recipe collections.
 One 19th century American recipe is made with the creaming method to combine butter and sugar, typical for butter cakes, then adding eggs, rosewater, flour and nutmeg.

 Other countries

 Shrewsbury biscuits are popular in India, where they are locally produced in the Kayani Bakery located in Pune, Maharashtra.

+A popular biscuit in New Zealand is also called a Shrewsbury biscuit, but this is similar to a Jammie Dodger in the UK and has no known relation to the original Shrewsbury biscuit except in name.